instacart/TrueTime.swift/README.md

 ## Installation

-TrueTime is compatible with iOS 8 and up.
+TrueTime is currently compatible with iOS 8 and up, macOS 10.9 and tvOS 9.

 ### [Carthage](https://github.com/Carthage/Carthage)